yanntrividic/ecpc2022/README.md

 # ecpc2022
 This repository aims at archiving the code used during the performance ECPC 2022 that will take place at the Paris Fine Art School with the collaboration of IRCAM.
-This is a collaborative work, and my partner for this
+This is a collaborative work, and my partner for this is Valentin Bonnet, who covers the musical part of the project.

 ## List of the modules, and what they do